Delabee/webclasses/README.md

 # webclasses
-This repository will host classes build using: php, jquery, ajax, css, oop, html5 en css3
+This repository will host classes build using: php, jquery, ajax, css, oop, html5 en css3 and create a framework for webapplication development!